Petra, Jordan

 The flashlight from an official brings me back to the present and I rally the sinews of my less than heroic muscles and attempt to stride but tend to hobble towards the exit.

-Petra, as you probably don’t need me to tell you, is incredible.
+Is Petra worth visiting?
+You probably don’t need me to spell out that my answer is yes.
 You may need me to tell you that it is vast.
-This city, built by the Naboteans, “inherited” by the Romans, lived in by the Bedouins and “discovered” by the Swiss – is colossal.
+The UNESCO world heritage site of Petra, built by the Naboteans, “inherited” by the Romans, lived in by the Bedouins and “discovered” by the Swiss – is colossal.
 Huge.
 A Roman-style theatre designed for around 3000 people registers as something of an afterthought, dwarfed as it is by everything else there is to see.

-Petra spreads over 250 square kilometres (depending upon your source) – and the only realistic way in – and out – is by foot.
+Petra spreads over 250 square kilometres – and the only realistic way in – and out – is by foot.

 In fact, transport in Petra has become something of a political circus, with a near farcical arrangement of options.
 In the past, local Bedouin on horseback would charge through the kilometre-long gorge, with travellers crammed into their wagons behind.
 As Petra’s fame and popularity grew, however, problems arose since the gorge, or siq did not grow one inch.